-S-97 is a Guideline intended for developers and maintainers of product specifications that utilize the IHO framework standard S-100 (Universal Hydrographic Data Model).

 Introduction

 The intent of Part B is to explain the various components of a Product Specification for those that are developing S-100 based Product Specifications.
 It describes the typical phases of development for the typical Product Specification; and a prescribed order for each phase.
 It provides guidance on how the rules contained in S-100 are used to build the components of a Product Specification, including documentation components; UML models; and machine-readable components such as XML Feature Catalogues and data formats.